pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 .. warning::

-   At the time of writing this guide, `GitHub Actions CI/CD`_ is still in public beta.
-If you don't have it enabled, you should join the waitlist in order to gain the access.
+   At the time of writing, `GitHub Actions CI/CD`_ is in public beta.
+If you don't have it enabled, you should join the waitlist to gain access.

-   N.B.
-It is known that GitHub is going to make Actions publicly available on the Nov 13th, 2019.
+   GitHub Actions will be generally available on November 13th, 2019.

 Saving credentials on GitHub